camlsys/fl-project-template/README.md

 If ``poetry``, ``pyenv``, and/or the correct python version are installed, they will not be installed again.
 If not installed, you must provide paths to the desired install locations.
 If running on a cluster, this would be the location of the shared file system.
+You can now run ```poetry shell``` to activate the python env in your shell
 > :warning: Run the `default` task to check that everything is installed correctly from the root ``fl-project-template``, not from the ``fl-project-template/project`` directory.

 ```bash